-On May 7, 2021, we announced that SDX, our proprietary prodrug of d-MPH and the primary active pharmaceutical ingredient, or API, in AZSTARYS, was classified as a Schedule IV controlled substance by the U.S. Drug Enforcement Administration, or DEA.
+In May 2021, we announced that SDX, our proprietary prodrug of d-MPH and the primary active pharmaceutical ingredient, or API, in AZSTARYS, was classified as a Schedule IV controlled substance by the DEA.
 AZSTARYS is classified as a Schedule II controlled substance as it includes a 70:30 mixture of SDX (Schedule IV) and d-MPH (Schedule II), respectively.
-Per the KP415 License Agreement, as amended, we earned a \$10.0 million milestone payment which is payable within 30 days following the scheduling determination of SDX by the DEA.

-We have had recurring negative cash flows from operations.
-Our cash flows used in operations for the three months ended March 31, 2021 and 2020 were \$2.6 million and \$2.0 million, respectively.
+We have historically had negative cash flows from operations.
+Our cash flows provided by (used in) operations for the nine months ended September 30, 2021, and 2020 were \$11.3 million and (\$0.9) million, respectively.